Open Accessibility Menu

 • Carpal Tunnel Release "Everything was fantastic.
 I especially like the "check in" feature on Healthloop daily."
 Provider: Tze C Ip MD

-• Carpal Tunnel Release "Very professional."
+• Carpal Tunnel Release "Kind, caring, and concerned."
 Provider: Tze C Ip MD

 Patient Reviews are anonymous and provided through GetWell, a HIPAA compliant patient engagement tool.